microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/02-DeployAndConfigure.md

 **Step 6 - Service tier**
 >For more details on service tiers and comparisons, refer to [Module 1](../azuresqlworkshop/01-IntroToAzureSQL.md).

 The next decision is choosing the service tier for performance and availability.
-We recommend you start with the General Purpose, and adjust as needed.
+We recommend you start with the General Purpose and adjust as needed.

 **Step 7 - Hardware**
 >For more details on available hardware and comparisons, refer to [Module 1](../azuresqlworkshop/01-IntroToAzureSQL.md).

-For the workshop, you can leave the default hardware selection of **Gen5** but you can select **Change configuration** to view the other options available (may vary by region).
+For the workshop, you can leave the default hardware selection of **Gen5**, but you can select **Change configuration** to view the other options available (may vary by region).

 **Step 8 - Sizing**